-To teach your own, and other homeschool kids, turns out, classroom management skills weren’t required because homeschool kids are generally astute and engaged.
+She shared that classroom management skills weren’t generally required because homeschool kids were generally astute and engaged.

-The only chattering I heard was from my own daughters, and with one fell swoop of their names spoken in the presence of their peers, they were magically quietened.
+Oh, and in case you’re curious, the only chattering, distracting voices I heard in this class were from my own daughters, and with one fell swoop of their names spoken in the presence of their peers, they were magically quietened.

-Since I bought my children home, the second most common question I’ve been asked, next to the ‘S’ question, is “Are you a certified teacher”?
+Since I brought my children home from a brick-and-mortar school to homeschool, the second most common question I’ve been asked, next to the ‘S’ question, is “Are you a certified teacher”?

 Nope, I am not.

-Now that we’ve been homeschooling for a few years, I’ve learned there are many things I didn’t learn in school.
-(I just didn’t realize I didn’t learn them and turns out I survived just fine without them.)
+After I’d homeschooled a few years, I learned there were many things I didn’t learn in school.
+(I just didn’t realize I didn’t learn them until I homeschooled my kids, and turns out I survived just fine without those knowledge bits).